Go to MetaPulse

 4. Click the + symbol

-5. Select Alerted By Area
+5. Select Alerted By Team

 7. Click outside of the selection box in the View area for the filter to be applied